JugadorXEI/tf2rebalance_jug/README.md

 * sm_tfrebalance_enable (Default: "1"): Enables (1) or disables (0) the plugin.
 * sm_tfrebalance_logdependencies (Default: "1"): Should the lack of TF2Attributes be logged?
 1 enables this, whereas 0 disables it instead.
 * sm_tfrebalance_firsttimeinfo (Default: "1"): Should the players, on their first spawn, be notified of the possibility of modified weapons and the commands to see such information?
 1 enables this, whereas 0 disables it instead.
+* sm_tfrebalance_infoonspawn (Default: "0"): Every other spawn after the initial one, the player is notified if their weapons have changes.
+0 is fully disabled, 1 enables it by default but can be toggled off by the player, 2 makes it toggleable, but disabled at first.
 * sm_tfrebalance_preserveattribsbydefault (Default: "0"): On file parsing, should the lack of a "keepattribs" key default to preserve (1) or not preserve (0) the attributes of the item?
 * sm_tfrebalance_changetimer (Default: "0"): If higher than zero, the weapon changes will apply after the time specified on the ConVar (example: "0.2").
 This can be used to increase compatibility between plugins.
 * sm_tfrebalance_timer_onlybots (Default: "0"): Indicates if sm_tfrebalance_changetimer should only affect bots.